 So you’re in Spain, and you have heard about this incredible city called Seville, where the sun is always shining, the locals are friendly, and they filmed Game of Thrones.
 However . . .
 You don’t have much time.
-You’re may well be questioning, if there are so many things to do in Seville, is 1 day in Seville enough and is a day trip to Seville from Madrid possible?
+You may well be questioning, if there are so many things to do in Seville, is 1 day in Seville enough and is a day trip to Seville from Madrid possible?
 If so, what can I expect to see while I’m there?
 Well, excellent news.

 With the Madrid to Seville AVE train, it is entirely possible to visit Seville in one day, with plenty of time to see the highlights, enjoy the culture and even enjoy a healthy dose of Andalusian tapas.

-In this travel guide, I’ll take a look at how you can get there on the Madrid Seville train, where you can book your tickets, suggest two options for a Seville one day itinerary and suggest how much you can expect it to cost.
+In this travel guide, I’ll take a look at how you can get there on the Madrid Seville train, where you can book your tickets, suggest two options for a Seville one day itinerary and also suggest how much you can expect it to cost.

 How to get the train to Seville from Madrid

-If you are undertaking a day trip to Seville from Madrid there are really only two options.
+If you are undertaking a day trip to Seville from Madrid, there are only two options.
 Flying or the high-speed train.
 As flying involves getting to and from airports, arriving way too early and awful security queues, I would not hesitate to recommend the train as the best option for 1 day in Seville.

-It’s hard to recommend a specific train or time to you as each day is slightly different and the price, as with flying, will change depending on availability.
+It’s hard to recommend a specific train or time to you as each day is slightly different, and the price, as with flying, will change depending on availability.
 So if you are flexible about when you can visit, it’s worth comparing the cost across a few days to find the best value.
 More information on where to find times and prices in a moment.

 I would suggest aiming to arrive in Seville no later than 11am.
 With the last train back usually between 8/9pm, this will give you a nice amount of time to discover this charming city.